rohitkannan/rohitkannan.github.io/_pages/cv.md

 Experience
 ======
 * Postdoctoral Associate at the Wisconsin Institute for Discovery, UW-Madison (since Jan.
 2018)
-  * Research Focus: Algorithms for data-driven stochastic optimization with application to power systems
+  * Focus: Algorithms for data-driven optimization under uncertainty with application to power systems
   * PI: Prof. James R. Luedtke

 * Graduate Research Assistant at MIT (Jan.
 2013 to Dec.
 2017)
   * Thesis: Algorithms, analysis and software for the global optimization of two-stage stochastic programs
   * Advisor: Prof. Paul I. Barton

-* Engineering Consultant at Alcon and Corning Inc. (Fall 2013)
+* Engineering Consultant at Alcon, Corning Inc. (Fall 2013)
 * Research Intern at EPFL (Summer 2011)
+* Summer Intern at Orchid Chemicals and Pharmaceuticals Ltd. R&D (Summer 2010)
 * Math Olympiad Trainer at SMART, India (Aug.
 2008 to Apr.
 2011)

 Publications